diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 * Protocol buffers
 A fast, space-efficient multilanguage format.
 * Object files
-Useful for saving data from a Spark job to be consumed by shared code.
-Breaks if you change your classes, as `it relies on Java Serialization`
+Useful for saving data from a Spark job to be consumed by shared code. `Breaks if you change your classes`, as `it relies on Java Serialization`

 In addition to the output mechanisms supported directly in Spark, we can use both Hadoop’s new and old file APIs for keyed (or paired) data.

 #### Text Files
-We can also load multiple whole text files at the same time into a pair RDD, with the key being the name and the value being the contents of each file.
+When we load a single text file as an RDD, `each input line becomes an element in the RDD`.
+We can also `load multiple whole text files at the same time into a pair RDD`, with `the key being the name` and `the value being the contents of each file`.

+If we want to control the number of partitions we can also specify minPartitions.
 ```scala
 val input = sc.textFile(“file:///home/holden/repos/spark/README.md”)

 result.saveAsTextFile(outputFile)
 ```

 Multipart inputs in the form of a directory containing all of the parts can be handled in two ways.
-We can just use the same textFile method and pass it a directory and it will load all of the parts into our RDD.
+1. We can just use the same `textFile` method and pass it a directory and it will load all of the parts into our RDD.

-Sometimes it’s important to know which file which piece of input came from (such as time data with the key in the file) or we need to process an entire file at a time.
-If our files are `small enough, then we can use the SparkContext.wholeTextFiles()` method and get back a pair RDD where the key is the name of the input file.
+2. Sometimes it’s important to know which file which piece of input came from (such as time data with the key in the file) or we need to process an entire file at a time.
+If our files are `small enough, then we can use the SparkContext.wholeTextFiles()` method and get back a pair RDD where `the key is the name of the input file`.

+wholeTextFiles() can be very useful when each file represents a certain time period’s data.
+If we had files representing sales data from different periods, we could easily compute the average for each period.
 **Example 5-4.
 Average value per file in Scala**
 ```scala
 val input = sc.wholeTextFiles(“file://home/holden/salesFiles”)